marmelab/react-admin/doc/4.0/Inputs.md

 | `format`       | Optional | `Function` | -       | Callback taking the value from the form state and the name of the field, and returns the input value.
 See the [Transforming Input Value](./Inputs.md#transforming-input-value-tofrom-record) section.           |
 | `parse`        | Optional | `Function` | -       | Callback taking the input value and name of the field, and returns the value you want stored in the form state.
 See the [Transforming Input Value](./Inputs.md#transforming-input-value-tofrom-record) section. |

-Additional props are passed down to the underlying component (usually a material-ui component).
-For instance, when setting the `className` prop on a `TextInput` component, the underlying material-ui `<TextField>` receives it, and renders with custom styles.
+Additional props are passed down to the underlying component (usually a MUI component).
+For instance, when setting the `className` prop on a `TextInput` component, the underlying MUI `<TextField>` receives it, and renders with custom styles.
 You can also set the underlying component `variant` and `margin` that way.

 **Tip**: If you edit a record with a complex structure, you can use a path as the `source` parameter.
 For instance, if the API returns the following 'book' record: